GuthrieW/dotts-trading-cards-version-2/README.md

 ## How to Contribute to this Project

-1. Contact `caltroit_red_flames#2462` via Discord with your GitHub username and ask to be added as a contributer.
-He will send you the development `.env` file.

-2. Clone the repository `git clone git@github.com:GuthrieW/dotts-trading-cards-version-2.git`.
+1. Clone the repository `git clone git@github.com:GuthrieW/dotts-trading-cards-version-2.git`.

-3. Read the [Development](https://github.com/GuthrieW/dotts-trading-cards-version-2#development) section of the readme.
+2. Read the [Development](https://github.com/GuthrieW/dotts-trading-cards-version-2#development) section of the readme.

-4. Pick an issue from [the list on the project's GitHub](https://github.com/GuthrieW/dotts-trading-cards-version-2/issues) and add yourself as an asignee.
+3. Pick an issue from [the list on the project's GitHub](https://github.com/GuthrieW/dotts-trading-cards-version-2/issues) and add yourself as an asignee.

-5. Create a branch off of the `master` branch for your changes.
+4. Create a branch off of the `master` branch for your changes.

-6. Once your changes are finished and tested created a pull request.
+5. Once your changes are finished and tested created a pull request.
 Send the link to your pull request to a code owner for review.

-7. Post your pull request as a comment in its corresponding issue.
+6. Post your pull request as a comment in its corresponding issue.

 ## Development

 ### Dependencies

-- Before adding dependencies to the project please contact a code owner via Discord (`caltroit_red_flames#2462` or `KoltClassic#8195`).
+- Before adding dependencies to the project please contact a code owner.

 ### Branches